TheFausap/qcalgebra/README.md

 The operator are written in CAPITAL LETTERS:

 - HD        : Hadamard Gate acting on qubit x of quantum state y, i.e. 0 HD K00 it means Hadamard gate acting on the first qubit (qubit 0) of |00>
 - XG, YG, ZG: Pauli Gates.
-The same behaviour as described for HD
+They have the same behaviour as described for HD
 - CNOT :      Controlled NOT (XG) gate.
 Use: (c,t) CNOT qreg, where c is control qubit and t is target qubit
 - CY, CZ :    Controlled Y and Controlled Z. As above.
+- R(phi) :    Phase shift gate
+- R_k :       Phase shift gate modified for QFT
+- CRK :       Controlled version of R_k

 There are some other interesting functions: